alexcamachogz/alexcamachogz/README.md

 👩🏻‍💻 I'm currently working as a Frontend Dev at @IBM.

-🌱 I'm currently learning React and improve my frontend skills.
+🌱 Now I am learning React.

 💬 Ask me about whatever you want.
 I am interested in helping and sharing.